lithnet/access-manager-docs/installation/downloads.md

 ### Access Manager Agent (Version 3)
 {% hint style="warning" %}
-**Note**: The Access Manager Agent v3 is only compatible with a server running Access Manager Service v3.
+**Note**: Access Manager Agent v3 is only compatible with a server running Access Manager Service v3.

-Ensure that your AMS server is up to date *before* deploying AMS v3 agents to devices in your environment.
+Ensure that your AMS server is up to date *before* deploying the AMS v3 agent to devices in your environment.

-For more information on planning your AMS v3 migration, see our [Upgrading from Access Manager v2 to v3](./upgrading-from-v2.md) guide.
+For more information on planning your AMS v3 migration, see our [upgrading from Access Manager v2 to v3](./upgrading-from-v2.md) guide.
 {% endhint %}

 | Item | Operating system | Architecture |